zimoun/bempp-conda/README.md

 By default, `conda` fetches `numpy` with the `MKL` support (see [there](https://docs.continuum.io/mkl-optimizations/index)).
-However, you need to have Intel processor, otherwise it will be slower.
+However, you need to have Intel processor, otherwise it should be slower.

-To desactivate the `MKL` support, you need to edit the `meta.yaml` file of the considered version, then you need to add `nomkl` at both place, i.e., write `- nomkl` after `- numpy`.
+To desactivate the `MKL` support, you need to edit the `meta.yaml` file of the considered version, then you need to switch to `nomkl` at both place, i.e., write `- nomkl` instead of `- mkl`.

 How to check your processor, type in a terminal:
 ```
    $ cat /proc/cpuinfo | grep -e 'model name'
 ```
-otherwise, look for around the flags.
+otherwise, look for around the flags inside the file `/proc/cpuinfo`.

 Note (reminder to me)
 ----